-But after the plant gets its beginning boost in the first year, you’ll need to apply some fertilizer to keep it thriving.
+But after the plant gets its initial boost in the first year, you’ll need to apply some fertilizer to keep it thriving.

-A general purpose granular garden food, such as this granular 10-10-10 Garden Food from Espoma, available at Nature Hills Nursery, can be applied, using 1/8 cup per plant.
+A general purpose granular product, such as this granular 10-10-10 Garden Food from Espoma, available at Nature Hills Nursery, can be applied, using 1/8 cup per plant.

 Elderberries have shallow roots, so use caution when working the product into the soil.
 Don’t dig deeper than three inches down.

-Alternately, you can dig small six-inch-deep holes every few feet around the drip line of the plant.
-The drip line is the point on the ground where water will drip off the widest branch.
+Alternately, you can dig small, six-inch-deep holes every few feet around the drip line of the plant.
+The drip line is the point on the ground where water will drip off the widest branches.

 Apply granular fertilizer into the hole, taking care not to fill each more than 1/3 full.
 Fill the holes the rest of the way with soil.